Running toilets can waste 200 gallons per day. This leakage is 25 times more than a leaking shower and four times more than a leaking faucet.

 To replace the fill valve, turn off the water supply.
 Then flush the toilet and sponge the water that remains in the tank.
 Unscrew the locknuts after disconnecting the water supply.
 Remove the old fill valve and replace it with a new one.
 Tighten the locknut with your hands to ensure the water stops flowing.

 c.
 Corroded Handle: An old, corroded, or stiff handle will remain down for a while when you flush your toilet.
 If the handle continues to remain in that position, then water will run until the handle returns to its position.
 This problem is manageable by replacing the corroded handle or tightening the loose handle.

 d.
-Flapper Chain: The flapper chain ensures the flapper seal sits on its place.
-If the chain is too short the seal may leave a gap which allows water to flow through.
-A longer chain will get on the way between the flapper seal and the gap thus allowing free flow of water.
+Flapper Chain: The flapper chain ensures the flapper seal sits in its place.
+If the chain is too short the seal may leave a gap that allows water to flow through.
+A longer chain will get in the way between the flapper seal and the gap thus allowing the free flow of water.
 This problem is rectifiable by adjusting the chain.